dmd-program/program-hub/README.md

 To manually build for git pages: ```bundle exec jekyll build```

 ## Local Development
+See this page to install Jekyll for Github Pages development: https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll

 To develop locally: ```bundle exec jekyll serve```
 Follow instructions in terminal